shin3tky/detect_meteors/README.md

 ## Installation

-For detailed installation instructions for macOS and Windows, please refer to [INSTALL.md](INSTALL.md).
+- For detailed installation instructions for macOS and Windows, please refer to [INSTALL.md](INSTALL.md).
+- Developers, please also refer to [INSTALL_DEV.md](INSTALL_DEV.md).

 ## What's New in v1.5